 A two story home is generally the most cost efficient to build due to its having the least amount of roof and foundation.
 Two story homes most often have all the bedrooms upstairs to utilize that space.
 A 1 1/2 house is one where some rooms are contained within the roof framing, usually the secondary bedrooms.
 These homes will cost a little more than a two story home, but allows a nice balance of living spaces, generally with the main bedroom down stairs.
 The single story plan requires the largest amount of foundation and roofing materials, therefore costing the most, given all else is equal.
 One story homes are generally called ranches or bungalows, depending on viewing it from the short end or the long side.

 Yes I do, if it is not too extensive.
 I have retired from custom work.
 You may call our Design Modification Dept. (me) for more information.
 Modifications also can be made with many local drafting services if you prefer.
-A copyright release is sent with the purchase of reproducible vellums.
 Many homeowners can work with the builder to make “field changes”.
 This can work just fine or it can be a real pain.
-First check with the building dept. to see if they have any issues.
-If you live in Atlanta…forget it…they’re nuts…every change has to be on paper.
 Your plans also serve as a binding document between you and your contractor, so don’t be too casual with changes or you can get into unexpected trouble.

-Modifications are provided on a $75.00 per hour basis.
 An estimate will be given before any work is started.
-You will need to fax (828-627-1479) or send a written description of the requested changes.
+You will need to email a written description of the requested changes.
 Payment for modifications and 50% of the plan package fee is required as a retainer.
 Having Acrobat Reader installed on your computer is very useful to monitor progress (available free from Adobe.com; it’s already on most computers).

 Actually, no one has asked that question, but people have had these plans copied by unethical draftsmen.
 First the human approach.
 These plans are the product of my efforts; I make my living from my designs.
 The “working drawings” of my designs are the craft I used to detail the designs into something that can be built to fully reflect the intent.
 When someone copies my work, it is stealing, and they will probably not get the same end result.
 They say imitation is the best form of flattery.
 I can’t make a living with flattery.
 Please purchase the designs properly and enjoy living in the home you build from them; it is my pleasure to be a part of your endeavor.
 If you are making a living building spec homes, please pay for my work which is contributing significantly to your livelihood.
 Now the less human approach.
 These plans are copyrighted.
 More than once, a builder has reported that a competitor in their area has stolen my plans.
 Proving ownership in court is not difficult, though not pleasant to have to deal with.
 And then there is karma.